WalletsClub/cli/README.md

 ## Commands

-The Stripe CLI supports a broad range of commands.
+The WalletsNet CLI supports a broad range of commands.
 Below is some of the most used ones:
 - listen
   - Communicate with WalletsNet on your local machine, do not use it in production deployment
 - examples